Jmo-101/Nginx_blitz/README.md

 <img width="550" alt="Screenshot 2023-10-09 at 9 17 54 PM" src="https://github.com/Jmo-101/Nginx_blitz/assets/138607757/1ab91216-8e8c-46bc-aeca-c98605e78e34">

+## Scenario
+You are in charge of deploying the new version of the application.
+The QA engineer will send 14,000 requests to the server.
+After the QA engineer tests your application, they will update you about the results.

 # QA’s Activities:

 The QA was in charge of stressing out the new application (URL Shortener) I had deployed.
 The QA sent 14,000 requests to our URL shortener to see if the application was capable of holding that much traffic.